djpasseyjr/interfere/docs/index.md

 ## Quick Start

 The Interfere package is designed around three main tasks: counterfactual simulation, predictive method optimization, and prediction.
-Here's a complete example using the SINDY (Sparse Identification of Nonlinear Dynamics) method:
+Here's a complete example using the SINDy (Sparse Identification of Nonlinear Dynamics) method:

 ### 1. Counterfactual Simulation